rubyworks/rc/README.md

     $ export RUBYOPT='-rc'

-You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it always available.
+You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it is always available.

 ## Instruction

-To use RC in a project create a configuration file called either `.rc` or `RC.rb`.
+To use RC in a project create a configuration file called either `.ruby` or `.rubyrc`.
-Technically the file can be any variation of `rc` with an optional `.rb` extension, hidden or not and case-insensitive.
-Hidden file names have precedence if multiple matches exist.
+The longer name has precedence if both are present.
 In this file add configuration blocks by name of the commandline tool.

 For example, let's demonstrate how we could use this to configure Rake tasks.
-(Yes, Rake is not the most obvious choice, since most developers are just as happy to keep using a Rakefile.
-But a Rake example serves to show that it can be done, and also it makes a good tie-in with next example.)
+(Yes, Rake is not the most obvious choice, since developers are just as happy to keep using a Rakefile.
+But using Rake as an example serves to show that it *can* be done, and also it makes a good tie-in with next example.)

-    $ cat Config.rb
+    $ cat .rubyrc
     config :rake do
       desc 'generate yard docs'
       task :yard do